matomo-org/piwik-python-api/doc/index.rst

 You obviously can't check all client-side features from the server, such as plugin support, screen resolution etc.

+You also can't track click goals, unless you add some JavaScript to your site.

+TODO What happens if we have one client-side requests followed by only server side requests?
+Is the info tied to the user/visit?

 Analytics API
 -------------